-Combining sugar and yeast will produce low levels of CO2 emissions that can lure the bed bugs towards an interceptor trap.
+Combining sugar and yeast will produce low levels of CO2 emissions that can lure bed bugs toward an interceptor trap.

 First you need an interceptor trap.
 You can use one from the store or make one yourself.

 Here’s how to make an interceptor trap:

-1. Use a plate, bowl, or cup – turned over, the item must have a rim around the flat bottom which would be the center of the item.
+Step 1 – Use a plate, bowl, or cup – turned over, the item must have a rim around the flat bottom which would be the center.

-2. Make sure that the bed bugs can crawl up the item
+Make sure it’s placed in a where bed bugs can crawl up.